Net zero and sustainable development

 The Paris Agreement emphasises the need for an equitable transition – in efforts to reduce poverty, net zero needs to be achieved in the context of sustainable development.

-A balancing of responsibilities may therefore be required – the global peaking of emissions may take longer for developing countries.
+A balancing of responsibilities will therefore be required, as the global peaking of emissions may take longer for developing countries.

-Different countries should tailor their paths to net zero, based on their national circumstances, with some reaching net zero faster to support those developing more slowly.
+Different countries and non-state entities should tailor their paths to net zero, based on their national circumstances, with some reaching net zero faster to enable those in developing countries to achieve their sustainable development goals.

 SOcio-ecological sustainability